nmarchet/New-Frontier/content/5-NPCs/rowan-mercer.md

 **Personality:** Rowan is shy and awkward, but, when he speaks of justice for the exiled people of Whakatāne, he is overcome with a fiery determination.
 He becomes eloquent and inspiring.

-**Appearance:** Average height with short brown hair, hazel eyes and a scar across the left eyebrow—a souvenir from an altercation with Haven Syndicate agents.
+**Appearance:** Average height with short brown hair, hazel eyes and a scar near his left eye—a souvenir from an altercation with Haven Syndicate agents.
 Rowan dresses in simple, functional clothing and carries a satchel full of pamphlets and notes.